-Do you want to learn more about data visualization theory and history?
-Do you want to be inspired by examples of awe-inspiring visualizations?
-Do you want to be able to create more effective visualizations?
-Or are you interested in absorbing every bit of information from authorities on data visualization?
+Do you want to learn more about data visualisation theory and history?
+Do you want to be inspired by examples of awe-inspiring visualisations?
+Do you want to be able to create more effective visualisations?
+Or are you interested in absorbing every bit of information from authorities on data visualisation?
 These are all great topics and knowing more about the topic will improve your use of Tableau.
-As a part of our Data Visualization Field Guide, here is a list of books we have read and found extremely useful over the last few years.
-This is far from a definitive list, of course—there are many many more.
+As a part of our data visualisation field guide, here is a list of books we have read and found extremely useful over the last few years.
+This is far from a definitive list, of course – there are many, many more.

-This book focuses less on data visualization itself and more on leveraging visualization techniques to your advantage in order to efficiently and critically monitor data at a glance.
+This book focuses less on data visualisation itself and more on using visualisation techniques to your advantage in order to efficiently and critically monitor data at a glance.
 Dashboards are a common way to keep track of multiple sets of data, and Few’s goal is to help make sure dashboards aren’t unwieldy and inefficient, as they often can be.
-In this book, he points out common mistakes with dashboard design, as well as best practices to avoid falling into those traps.
+In this book, he points out common mistakes with dashboard design as well as best practices to avoid falling into those traps.

 2. "Beautiful Visualization, Looking at Data Through the Eyes of Experts by Julie Steele, Noah Iliinsky"

-Steele and Iliinsky’s book is a look into the thought process and design behind real-world examples of data visualization projects.
-24 experts weigh in on their methods, approach, and perspectives in designing data visualization for their respective fields.
-"Beautiful Visualization” explores storytelling with data, communicating through visual indicators such as color, and research methods to put it all together.
+Steele and Iliinsky’s book is a look into the thought process and design behind real-world examples of data visualisation projects.
+24 experts weigh in on their methods, approach and perspectives in designing data visualisation for their respective fields.
+"Beautiful Visualization” explores storytelling with data, communicating through visual indicators such as colour and research methods to put it all together.

-Whether you landed a new job as a data analyst or had the responsibility plopped on you unexpectedly, this book is great for anyone looking to start digging into data for results.
-"The Accidental Analyst” provides a step-by-step guide on how to decide what questions you want answered, collect the data, organize the information, display it through visual graphics, and communicate the results.
+Whether you’ve landed a new job as a data analyst or had the responsibility dropped on you unexpectedly, this book is great for anyone looking to start digging into data for results.
+"The Accidental Analyst” provides a step-by-step guide on how to decide what questions you want answered, collect the data, organise the information, display it through visual graphics and communicate the results.

 Author: Alberto Cairo